What is a Warehouse Management System?

 Distributors should carefully consider both sides of this question.
 It will often come down largely to whether the distributor has the size of organization and capability to manage its own warehousing operations or not.
 For smaller distributors a 3PL model might make sense whereas larger more sophisticated distributors will want their own warehouse management systems.

-Warehouse management systems are critical to the ability of wholesale distributors to deliver goods to their customers quickly and without error.
+What is a warehouse management system, and why do distributors need them?
+A warehouse management system allows for the management of multiple types of labor-intensive warehouse operations.
+A warehouse management system is critical to the ability of a wholesale distributor to deliver goods to its customers quickly and without error.
 Customers that were forced to switch to large eCommerce providers during the pandemic, have now come to expect delivery the next day or within a few days.
 This kind of order fulfillment becomes very challenging for a distributor without a strong warehouse management system.
 For most distributors, warehouse operations are a major contributor to overall costs, and this means that the efficiency of warehouse operations that comes with a warehouse management system could be the difference between a profit and a loss.
 Contact us today to see what Accolent ERP’s Cloud-based ERP and warehouse management system can do for your wholesale distribution business.